marioroy/mce-sandbox/README.md

 # Sandbox for Many-core Engine for Perl

-This is a journey taken running with Perl + MCE + Inline::C. To make this interesting, the examples count, sum, or generate prime numbers in order.
+This is a journey taken with Perl + MCE + Inline::C. To make this exciting, the examples count, sum, or generate prime numbers in order.

 The sandbox has the minimum required to run MCE + Inline::C. Both modules are pre-installed under the lib directory.
-ExtUtils::MakeMaker and Time::HiRes, possibly missing in Perl 8 and 10, are required for the examples.
+ExtUtils::MakeMaker and Time::HiRes, possibly missing in Perl 8 and 10, are required on the system.

-Most often, algorithm3 will run out of the box, granted you have a C compiler installed, e.g. Xcode/gcc, MS nmake/cc, dmake/gcc, or make/gcc.
-Some OS environments may need to update ExtUtils::MakeMaker for Inline::C to function properly, e.g Cygwin.

-The primesieve.pl/.c and primeutil.pl examples are complementary additions.
-These have additional dependencies described below.
-Primesieve.c is small.
-It demonstrates the generation of primes coming from an external C API.
-Primeutil.pl is similar but from a Perl module instead.
-MCE is not used when counting primes with Math::Prime::Util due to optimized for one core.
-It is capable in counting primes many times faster than algorithm3 or primesieve.

-This sandbox contains logic for base10 to string conversion including buffered IO for very fast printing of primes.
-Beware, this can fill your disk.
-Please be careful with the --print/-p options.
-Specify both FROM and NUMBER if printing is desired.
-A later revision of sandbox will have the option to write primes to a PDL file in a compact manner (no ETA).

 ## Content